- Just when you thought COBIT’s relevance has faded, soaring data breach fines are pushing it back to center stage.

 - Number of regulatory noncompliance issues relating to contractual agreements with business partners

-For business continuity, the following metrics might be helpful:
+For the EDM (Evaluate, Direct, and Monitor) governance objective, the following metrics may be helpful:

 - Number of customer service or business process interruptions causing significant incidents